 Ask for Help

 Asking your prospects for help makes them feel empowered.
-You’re asking for their insight, their expertise, and using your subject line for this purpose is a great way to encourage them to open your follow-up email.
+You’re asking for their insight and expertise, and using your subject line for this purpose is a great way to encourage them to open your follow-up email.
 It’s effective because people like being valued and showing off their knowledge.

 Here are six examples of follow-up email subject lines that ask for help: